enricodangelo/ptc_test/README.md

 The load balancer allows the API component to be scaled up and down transparently to the users.

-For the storage layer I designed the solution to use _mongodb_ because it's a fast key-value store.
+For the storage layer I designed the solution to use _mongodb_ because it's a fast document store.
 The data model used in _FrontService_ is very simple, the service deals only with one kind of objects, jobs, each one stores just a few information to keep track of the orchestration by external services (their ids) and the owner of the resource.
-For these reasons there's no need for a ACID transactions which would just add overhead on each storage access operation and will pose more problems when scaling (RDBMS are notoriously hard to scale horizontally, and costly to scale vertically).
+For these reasons there's no need for a ACID transactions which would just add overhead on each storage access operation and will pose more problems when scaling (RDBMS are harder hard to scale horizontally, and more costly to scale vertically).

+### Assumptions

+- _BlobService_ never deletes a blob unless he's told so, but that use case is out of scope, that means that one stored a blob will always be found.
+- _JobService_ will overwrite the input blob with the output of its elaboration.
+That simplifies the communication between the systems but doesn't change the solution.
+- _JobService_ will store the output's blob in _BlobService_ before setting the job's status to `SUCCESS`.

+### Implementation

+Only the _API_ component of the system has been implemented in this PoC, the storage layer as well as the external services are mocked with classes, the internal code architecture allow for an easy switch from mock to real services.

+_JobService_ and _BlobService_ mocks are implemented to return errors randomly, as well as different valid expected values.

 ### API